Skip to main content

 Vidal, meanwhile, is an all-around bad guy.
 He is callous, unfeeling, and domineering, speaking over his wife at social gatherings and shaming Ofelia for her love of fairy-tales.
 None of this is meant to surprise us because he is also a literal fascist.
 We don’t even necessarily believe he delights in the subjugation of others; it appears to just be a part of his programming.

 The presence of Vidal within this story stokes many of the film’s bedrock questions.
 Are the monsters of Ofelia’s underworld actually any more horrific than real-world monsters like this man?
 And is Ofelia really so out of touch in imagining a better world?
-It’s people like Ofelia, the dreamers, who see possibility.
+Watching this film we come to appreciate that it’s people like Ofelia, the dreamers, who see possibility.
 They are those who can imagine a way out of the darkness.
 As with John in The Night of the Hunter, the thing that distinguishes Ofelia from Vidal, and from the adults in the world, is that she does not care for her own advancement.
 She is dedicated to the principles and morals laid down to her in the stories she reads.

 Ofelia asks her early on if she believes in fairies, to which Mercedes replies that she used to as a kid but has since moved on.
 Mercedes does not share Ofelia’s belief in the fantastical, but she nonetheless sees the beauty in how Ofelia chooses to see the world.
 Unlike Ofelia’s mother, Mercedes does not shame Ofelia for her love of fairy-tales or insist that she shed that mindset to live in the “real world.”
 She kind of treats it all like a perfectly logical phase that this girl is fine to participate in while she can: she’s the cool aunt who hasn’t actually seen Avatar: The Last Airbender but will help you knit your Appa plushie anyways.
 And she ends up becoming a sort of moral authority in the film.